albieapp/blog/_drafts/the-pre-standup-ritual.md

 ---
 layout: post
 title:  "The Pre-Standup Ritual"
+image: /img/the-pre-standup-ritual.jpg
+author: Andrew Cairns
 ---
-# The Pre-Standup Ritual

-A standup is most effective when each member is prepared - including the Scrum Master.
+##  A standup is most effective when each member is prepared - including the Scrum Master.

 Each morning, before the standup, I ask myself a series of questions to help me find out as much information as possible:

 - Is anyone on holiday today?